By Dr. Bill Rawls

-Keeping things on a molecular level for another moment, the structure of phospholipids in krill oil brings one more benefit to the table.
-Phospholipid molecules have what’s called a “head group,” a phosphate group that can be modified with a simple organic molecule.
+Keeping things on a molecular level for another moment, the structure of phospholipids in krill oil brings one more benefit.
+Phospholipid molecules have a “head group,” a phosphate group that can be modified with a simple organic molecule.
 In the case of krill oil, the molecule is choline, an essential vitamin-like nutrient.

-Choline is probably best known for its vital role in brain development in utero and early childhood, but it’s also essential for a healthy heart, liver, brain, and more at every age.
-Our bodies convert choline to acetylcholine, a neurotransmitter that’s important for learning, breathing, memory, sleep, and metabolism.
+Choline is known for its vital role in brain development in utero and early childhood, but it’s also essential for a healthy heart, liver, brain health, and more at every age.
+Our bodies convert choline to acetylcholine, an important neurotransmitter for learning, breathing, memory, sleep health, and metabolism.

 While we can produce a small amount of choline in the liver, it’s not enough to meet our needs, so we must get some from diet — the recommended daily intake for men is 550 mg/day; for women, 425 mg/day.
-But as it turns out, most of us fall short: 90% of the American population has an inadequate intake of choline, according to the National Health and Nutrition Examination Survey.
+Sadly, most of us fall short in getting our daily intake: 90% of Americans have inadequate choline intake, according to the National Health and Nutrition Examination Survey.

-Unfortunately, a deficiency in choline can lead to serious health concerns, including fatty liver, muscle damage, and atherosclerosis (the buildup of cholesterol plaque in artery walls).
-Supplementing with krill oil is one easy way to help you hit your choline levels, along with reaching for natural food sources like beef liver, eggs, and soybeans.
+A choline deficiency can lead to serious health concerns, including fatty liver, muscle damage, and atherosclerosis (the buildup of cholesterol plaque in artery walls).
+Supplementing with krill oil is an easy way to help you hit your choline levels.

-4. Krill Oil Has More Potent Antioxidant Power than Fish Oil.
+4. Krill Oil Has More Antioxidant Power than Fish Oil.

-Though omega-3 fatty acids do have some antioxidant actions — they help reduce inflammation and counter cell-damaging free radicals — they’re not technically antioxidants.
-Krill oil, however, does contain a naturally-occurring antioxidant called astaxanthin, adding to its toolbox of beneficial compounds; fish oil does not.
+Though omega-3 fatty acids have some antioxidant actions — they help reduce inflammation and counter cell-damaging free radicals — they’re not technically antioxidants.
+Krill oil, however, contains a naturally occurring antioxidant called astaxanthin, adding beneficial compounds to its toolbox; fish oil does not.

-Astaxanthin is responsible for the dark red color of krill oil, and it helps keep the omega-3 fatty acids in the oil stable.
-In our cells, astaxanthin has been shown to offer protection against free radicals and help normalize oxidative stress — the process by which free radicals are formed — in people with higher levels of oxidative stress such as smokers.
-The result: Less inflammation throughout the body, and especially the vascular system.
+Astaxanthin is responsible for the dark red color of krill oil and helps keep the omega-3 fatty acids in the oil stable.
+In our cells, astaxanthin offers protection against free radicals and helps normalize oxidative stress — the process by which free radicals are formed — in people with higher levels of oxidative stress, such as smokers—the result: Less inflammation throughout the body, and especially the vascular system.

-Astaxanthin has been linked with a number of health benefits including improved heart, liver, joint, eye, and prostate health, faster recovery from exercise, and pain reduction.
+Astaxanthin has been linked with several health benefits, including improved heart, liver, joint, eye, and prostate health, faster recovery from exercise, and pain reduction.
 Thanks to astaxanthin, krill oil has 48 times the antioxidant power of fish oil.

 5. Krill Oil Has Fewer Fishy Side Effects than Fish Oil.

 One of the top complaints about fish oil supplements is their tendency to cause a fishy aftertaste and “fish burps.”
-The cause of this unpleasant side effect goes back to the structure of the omega-3s in fish oil: Because they’re triglycerides and don’t absorb well in the body, fish oil omega-3s tend to sit on the surface of your stomach contents, which can result in reflux and that gross aftertaste.
+Because they’re triglycerides and don’t absorb well in the body, fish oil omega-3s tend to sit on the surface of your stomach contents, which can result in reflux and that gross aftertaste.

-Recall that krill oil’s omega-3s, on the other hand, are phospholipids, which means they disperse more easily in the fluids in your stomach and don’t have the same reflux reaction.
-As a result, you (and anyone near you) don’t have to deal with your supplements revisiting you.
+Krill oil’s omega-3s, on the other hand, are phospholipids, which means they disperse more easily in the fluids in your stomach and don’t have the same reflux reaction.

 6. Krill Have Naturally Lower Mercury Levels Than Fish.

-Mercury levels in the atmosphere have gone up exponentially in recent decades, thanks to increases in mercury emissions from things like the burning of fossil fuels and gold mining.
-That mercury eventually falls into our water systems, where it starts to make its way up the food chain: Microscopic algae and other tiny sea creatures eat it, which are subsequently ingested by small fish and other marine life, which are then gobbled up by larger fish, and so on.
+Mercury levels in the atmosphere have increased exponentially in recent decades, thanks to increases in mercury emissions from burning fossil fuels and gold mining.
+That mercury eventually falls into our water systems, where it starts to make its way up the food chain: Microscopic algae and other tiny sea creatures eat it, which is subsequently ingested by small fish and different marine life, which are then gobbled up by larger fish, and so on.

 That’s why, generally speaking, the bigger the fish, the higher the mercury levels.
 Krill — which finds itself near the bottom of the food chain — accumulates much less mercury than the tunas of the world.